Equity-Enhanced Discharge

-Reducing disparities in cancer readmissions
+Reducing racial disparities in cancer readmissions

 In collaboration with UChicago Medicine Cancer Center